 moderate exercise.
 One way

 to do this is to be active 30 minutes a day, at least 5 days a week.
-It's fine
+Or try to do

 Moderate activity is safe for most people, but it's always a good idea to